What is the Achilles tendon?

 Achilles tendon rupture

 No matter how you treat an Achilles tendon rupture, after treatment it's important to follow your rehab program.
-This program helps your tendon heal and prevents further injury.
+This program helps your tendon heal and helps prevent further injury.

 You can use medicine to relieve pain from Achilles tendinopathy or an Achilles tendon rupture.
 The medicine may be prescription or non-prescription.
 Be safe with medicines.
 Read and follow all instructions on the label.